The ink and the toast

 In the course of human history, stories and writings were made to be absorbed, digested, and enjoyed.
-Nowadays, we want to consume as much information as possible in the most minimal amount of time.
-Between 15 minute lunch breaks and ever changing fads, we fail to take the time to reflect on and truly enjoy the taste of what we had just learned.
+Nowadays, we want to consume as much information as possible in the least amount of time.
+Like snogging down our sandwiches within a 15 minute lunch break, we fail to take the time to reflect on and savor the taste of what we had just learned.

 So, I wanted to present this thought in a new light.
 On ink and toast, I hope to serve up a a feast of words.
 What lay before us is an unimaginable stretch of imagination and heart.
 Dear friend, take your time, and welcome to the world where language is as necessary to life as is food.
 Happy reading and Bon appetit!